Political history of the United Kingdom (1979–present): Irish issues

 Northern Ireland was in a violent phase.
-Insurgents planted bombs and assassinated its foes, including in 1979 Airey Neave, Thatcher's close friend who was slated to take charge there.
+Insurgents planted bombs and assassinated its foes, including in 1979 Airey Neave, Thatcher's close friend who was expected to take charge there.
 The Irish National Liberation Army (INLA), a republican paramilitary group, claimed responsibility.
-On 27 August 1979, the IRA assassinated Lord Mountbatten, a member of the royal family, and other units killed 18 policemen.
+On 27 August 1979, the IRA assassinated Lord Mountbatten, a member of the royal family, and other units killed 18 soldiers with a roadside bomb.
 Sheer luck on the early morning of 12 October 1984 saved Thatcher's life as five were killed by a bomb planted by the Provisional Irish Republican Army in Brighton's Grand Hotel during the Conservative Party conference.

 In 1981, a new tactic was used to mobilize support, as Provisional IRA and Irish National Liberation Army prisoners went on hunger strikes to claim legitimacy for their cause in the act of making the ultimate sacrifice.
 It was a historic tactic that was revived for maximum impact, although it was attacked by the major news media and denounced by Catholic bishops.

 Thatcher continued the policy of "Ulsterisation" promoted by the previous Labour government, believing that the unionists of Ulster should be at the forefront in combating Irish republicanism.
 This meant relieving the burden on the mainstream British Army and elevating the role of the Ulster Defence Regiment and the Royal Ulster Constabulary.

 In November 1985, Thatcher signed the Hillsborough Anglo-Irish Agreement, bringing the Dublin government into the peace process.
 P. J. McLoughlin finds the consensus of scholars is that it was a significant factor contributing to the development of the Northern Ireland peace process.
 However, the agreement was greeted with fury by Irish unionists.
 The Ulster Unionists and Democratic Unionists made an electoral pact and on 23 January 1986, staged an ad hoc referendum by re-fighting their seats in by-elections, and won with one seat lost to the nationalist Social Democratic and Labour Party (SDLP).
 Then, unlike the Sunningdale Agreement in 1974, they found they could not bring the agreement down by a general strike.
 This was another effect of the changed balance of power in industrial relations.
 The Hillsborough agreement stood, and Thatcher punished the unionists for their non-cooperation by abolishing the devolved assembly she had created only four years before.